 Flight comparison sites are essential for the modern traveller, but which one is best?

-We’ve racked up a few airline bookings in our time and have used a fair few flight booking apps.
+With the right choice, finding the best flight deal is essential, it can be the difference between paying £100 more or less.
+Here at Gone Travelling, we’ve racked up a few airline bookings in our time and have used a fair few flight booking comparison sites.

 So for your information, we have road tested the most popular (and some more obscure) flight booking sites to see which one works best.

 Using a city break from London to Berlin on 5th to 8th December 2019 (y’know… for a Christmas markets break) as the yardstick for short haul.